How to Make Room in your 2018 Budgeting for the WMS Implementation

 - Calculate software costs – Consider the price of the software, monthly subscription fees, any software support charges, and data migration fees.

 - Plan for training – Implementation will save you money and give you a competitive edge, but only if your employees know how to use the new system.
 Invest in training to ensure a seamless transition.

-- Analyze potential gains – WMS spending makes sense when you consider implementation can save your organization between 15 and 25 percent in inventory, provide almost 100 percent inventory accuracy, and reduce labor costs between 20 and 30 percent.
+- Analyse potential gains – WMS spending makes sense when you consider implementation can save your organization between 15 and 25 percent in inventory, provide almost 100 percent inventory accuracy, and reduce labour costs between 20 and 30 percent.
 Improved customer service also creates both short- and long-term gains.

 Most WMS systems are either under perpetual licensing or operate on a subscription model that typically has a monthly fee.
 Implementation and annual budgets depend on your business’ choice of deployment.

-As JDA RedPrairie software experts, we realize there is no one-size-fits all solutions.
+As JDA software experts, we realize there are no one-size-fits-all solutions.
 That’s why we offer a variety of pricing models and integration services to meet the needs of your business.
 We can help you make 2018 WMS Budgeting a smoother, well-informed process.

 2018 WMS Budgeting – Presenting the case for your WMS Implementation

 Once you’ve calculated the costs and have a rough idea of the total, you’ve got to make the case internally.
 Organizations differ of course, and only you know who you need to work with to ensure your 2018 WMS Budgeting doesn’t get left out of the process.
 Here are some tips for supporting your request to your supervisor: